poisonouschimp/poisonouschimp.github.io/_posts/2018-06-20-first-post.markdown

 Website in /home/ccuser/workspace/daw/personal-website
 Created the required GitHub repo
-Used Git to add, commit, and push your website to the repo Succesfully used GitHub Pages to deploy your site to the Internet!"</p>
+Used Git to add, commit, and push your website to the repo Succesfully used GitHub Pages to deploy your site to the Internet!